WSWUP/agweather-qaqc/.github/CONTRIBUTING.md

 * Open a [new request](https://github.com/WSWUP/agweather-qaqc/issues/new/choose) and describe the issue.
 Please do this **even if you plan to code the feature yourself** to prevent possible duplication of effort.

 #### Questions / Comments / Feedback
-* Please email me at Christian.Dunkerly@dri.edu.
+* Please send an email to Christian.Dunkerly@dri.edu.